tsedio/logger/docs/appenders/custom.md

 # Custom Appender

-Ts.LogDebug can load appenders from outside the core appenders by using @@Appender@@ decorator.
+Ts.Logger can load appenders from outside the core appenders by using @@Appender@@ decorator.
 The type config value is used as a require path if no matching appender can be found.
 For example, the following configuration will create an appender with decorators: